Madeline the Person

-Madeline Estelle Holste, known professionally as Madeline The Person, is an American singer-songwriter, from Houston, Texas.
-(Born September 14, 2001) Her songs explore drama, Queerness, and self-expression.
+Madeline Estelle Holste (born September 14, 2001), known professionally as Madeline The Person, previously known as Maddy Estelle, is an American singer-songwriter from Houston, Texas.
+Her songs explore drama, queerness, and self-expression.

-Career
+Life & career

+Madeline The Person grew up in Bellaire, Texas, where she attended Hebrew school and graduated from Xavier Educational Academy.
+She grew up in a musical household: Her father was an audiophile and CD collector, her mother a classic pianist, and her brother a Flamenco guitar and Jazz piano player.
+She started playing piano at age four, started voice lessons at age seven, and wrote her first original song at age eleven.
+She later used songwriting to cope with grief over her father, who died when she was 15 years old.
+She cites Aretha Franklin and Demi Lovato as musical influences.

+Madeline the Person began posting singing videos on Instagram in middle school.
+She would often cover songs by small artists and get reposted, catching the attention of her current manager.
+She released her first original song, "Back to the Start," under the stage name Maddy Estelle in 2016.
+Under this name, she released one album, My Favorite Words, in 2018.

-after graduating from High School, Madeline The Person wanted to become a doctor like her mother, but then decided to study Songwriting at Berklee College Of Music.
-Once her music career took off and she signed her record deal with Warner Records, she decided to pull off and follow her career as a Musician.
-Madeline The Person Alignment with Warner Records came after her boredom during the pandemic, her manager gave her the idea to post on TikTok, and she did.
-She describes it as the best idea she ever had; it changed her life completely.
+After graduating from high school, Madeline The Person wanted to become a doctor like her mother but decided to study songwriting at Berklee College of Music.
+Under the guidance of her manager, she began posting singing videos on TikTok during the pandemic, where she was noticed and signed by Warner Records in 2021.
+Shortly after signing, she released her debut single under the stage name Madeline the Person, "As A Child," about the loss of her father in childhood.

-After signing with Warner records she told Billboard, that part of the reason she decided to do music was due to the loss of her father.
-Madeline lost her father at the young age of 15 years old, a teenager.
-After signing, her debut single came shortly after "As A Child".
-The song is a very personal soft spot for her, she explains that during the writing process she wrote it holding tears in her eyes.

-In 2022 she released the single that would change her life, "Mean" which became a TikTok virality with over 910,000 video creations and a popular remix featuring Noah Kahan.
-That same year she performed live for her first time with The Aces.
+In 2022, she released "Mean," which went viral on TikTok with over 910,000 video creations, leading to a remix featuring Noah Kahan.
+That same year, she performed live for her first time with The Aces.

-In 2023 she parted ways with Warner Records and became an Independent Artist.
+In 2023, she parted ways with Warner Records and became an independent artist.
 She teamed up with Petro AP as her executive producer.
-In February 2025, she released the single "Rabbit Hole" which marked a step on her career as an Independent Artist.
+In February 2025, she released the single "Rabbit Hole".

 Live performances

 Madeline the Person did her first live performance in the fall of 2021, as the opening act on The Aces, North American headline Tour.
 Her second live show took place at the Wonder Ballroom in Portland, Oregon, where she performed songs from her first two EPs.
-Her first small main solo close show cam in Denver Colorado.
+Her first small main solo close show cam in Denver, Colorado.

-Early life

-Madeline The Person grew up in Bellaire, she attended Hebrew School and graduated from Xavier Educational Academy.
-She grew up with music around her, her father was a audiophile and CD collector, her mother a classic pianist and her brother a Flamenco guitar and Jazz Piano Player.